MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

     - Processes (total, dead, blocked, idle, running, sleep)
     - Swap Space (free, used, used percentage)

-## All kind of Logs
+## All kinds of Logs

 - Application Logs:
     - Logs that are produced by application code
-    - Contains custom log messages, stack traces, etc.
+    - Contain custom log messages, stack traces, etc.
     - Written to a local file on the filesystem
-    - Usually stream to CloudWatch Logs using the CloudWatch agent on EC2
+    - Usually streamed to CloudWatch Logs using the CloudWatch agent on EC2 instances
     - If using Lambda, direct integration with CloudWatch Logs is available
     - If using ECS or Fargate, direct integration with CloudWatch Logs is available and can be enabled
     - If using Elastic Beanstalk, direct integration with CloudWatch can be enabled by setting the necessary IAM roles